• A

 Texts

-Weekly digital readings will be uploaded to the course Moodle page and students are expected to find additional materials via the HKU Library digital databases.
+Weekly assigned readings can be downloaded from the course Moodle page and students are encouraged to look for additional materials via the HKU Library digital databases.

 Semester